 So let’s break down each of these factors and see how businesses could overcome them.

-If you give employees the option to choose the devices they use, you’ll end up with different operating systems throughout the company—in the IT survey, organizations that had implemented BYOD and CYOD policies have, on average, 42% Windows users, 33% Mac users, and 25% Linux users.
+If you give employees the option to choose the devices they use, you’ll end up with different operating systems throughout the company—in the IT survey, organizations that had implemented BYOD programs have, on average, 42% Windows users, 33% Mac users, and 25% Linux users.

 With various operating systems in play, companies might run into an issue of commonly used software not being compatible across devices, creating versioning issues and making it more difficult for employees to collaborate.

-First, businesses can curtail many of the challenges listed in this article by establishing a CYOD policy over a BYOD policy.
+First, businesses can curtail many of the challenges by establishing a CYOD policy over a BYOD policy.
 If IT departments ask employees to select their devices from a pre-approved list, IT will know which operating systems they need to accommodate when they choose software.

 Companies can implement workarounds for employees who need to use software that isn’t offered on the right operating system—but it will cost them.
 For example, many users install virtualization programs to use Windows programs while they’re running their Mac OS, and leading software, such as Parallels Desktop and VMWare Fusion, starts at $79.99 per year.
 After that, the user would still need to pay for and install the other operating system, such as Windows 10 Pro, which costs $199.99 per user.

-Cloud-based software can more easily solve the compatibility issue.
-With applications such as G Suite, Microsoft Office 365, Salesforce, Box, Slack, Confluence, Jira, and Lucidchart, employees can access the information they need from a centralized location from any operating system.
+Cloud-based software like Lucidchart can more easily help solve the device compatibility issue.
+With applications such as G Suite, Microsoft Office 365, Salesforce, Box, Slack, Confluence, Jira, and Lucidchart's integrations with all of these popular apps, employees can access the information they need from a centralized location from any operating system.
 And because employees are working off one single source of truth, rather than sending different versions back and forth, they know that they have the most up-to-date information and can collaborate more easily.

 Challenge #2: Increased IT support